-Because I am learning to sew and my niece is expecting a baby, I thought I would make some easy DIY Burp Cloths and Bibs.
-I thought it would be an easy project for a beginning sewer like myself, and it was.
-I was pleased with how they all turned out, you tell me what you think!
+Learning to sew burp cloths and bibs is a beginner sewing project for me.
+Because I am learning to sew and a family member is expecting a baby, I thought I would make some easy DIY Burp Cloths and Bibs.
+It did turn out to be a good beginner sewing project and I was pleased with the results.

 First things first, like all good DIYers, head on over to Pinterest and find some free printable patterns and videos tutorials, right!
 This post is where I found the burp cloth video.
 She shows you how to make your own pattern for the burp cloth which is rounded to fit on Mom’s shoulder.
 Here is where I found a free bib pattern to download.